Kyle Isbel Player Props: Royals vs. Cardinals

 Kyle Isbel At The Plate

-- Isbel is hitting .225 with 17 doubles, a triple, four home runs and seven walks.
+- Isbel is batting .232 with 17 doubles, a triple, four home runs and eight walks.

+- Isbel is batting .278 during his last outings and is on a four-game hitting streak.

-- Isbel has reached base via a hit in 32 games this season (of 58 played), and had multiple hits in 11 of those games.
+- Isbel has picked up a hit in 33 of 59 games this season, with multiple hits 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.